-^{}Dexamethasone should be capped at 20mg for larger patients
+\\Dexamethasone should be capped at 20mg for larger patients

-^{}Do not give azoles as antifungal prophylaxis within 72 hours before or after vincristine.
+\\\Do not give azoles as antifungal prophylaxis within 72 hours before or after vincristine.

-CNS disease, intrathecal therapy with methotrexate should be escalated to twice per week and given at this frequency until the cytospin is clear of blasts.
+In the case of traumatic lumbar puncture (>10 red blood cells per microlitre), patients should be treated as having CNS disease IF they still have blasts within the peripheral blood at the time of occurrence or have blasts in the CSF.
+In this case and in the case where there is existing evidence of established CNS disease, intrathecal therapy with methotrexate should be escalated to twice per week and given at this frequency until the cytospin is clear of blasts.
 Such patients should also receive cranial irradiation, prior to consolidation, if they are not going to receive myeloablative allogeneic transplant.

-Table 7.2.3b - B lineage antibody randomisation during Phase I induction
+Table 7.2.3b - B-lineage antibody randomisation during Phase I induction